ssokolow/gtk-recent-scrubber/README.md

 In future, I also plan to implement a GUI so you can remove individual entries.

 How is this useful?
 Well, everyone has _some_ guilty pleasure they don't want to draw attention to.
 Without this, having a recent files list isn't very useful because you keep having to clear it.

 With it, you can simply blacklist your vices so they don't appear, while the rest of the list continues to function normally.

 Even better, your blacklist is hashed, so it's easier for people to just snoop around the old fashioned way than to use it as a starting point.

 It isn't _technically_ secure, because there is a few-second interval after programs put things into the list and before they're filtered out again, but it should be good enough for most people.

 ## Requirements

-* Python 2.5+
+- Python 3.x
-* GTK 2.10+ (for `gtk.RecentManager`)
+- GTK 3.x (for `Gtk.RecentManager`)
-* PyGTK
+- PyGObject with the GIR definitions for Gtk, Gdk, and GLib

 ##Installation